Wishibam/React-Challenge/README.md

 ## Challenge

-Create a react application that is, basicly, a clone of [Hacker news](https://news.ycombinator.com/).
+Create a react application which is, basicly, a clone of [Hacker news](https://news.ycombinator.com/).
 The application will have two categories of stories: Top stories and New stories.
 These stories should be fetched using Hacker news [API](https://github.com/HackerNews/API).
-You can use any library or utilities you want, it is all up to you.
+You are free to use any library you want.
 For example, you can get your project started with [create-react-app](https://github.com/facebook/create-react-app).

 Happy hacking!